 GASB Statement No. 70 - In April 2013, the GASB issued Statement No. 70, Accounting and Financial Reporting for Nonexchange Financial Guarantees.
 The requirements of this Statement will enhance comparability of financial statements among governments by requiring consistent reporting by those governments that extend nonexchange financial guarantees and by those governments that receive nonexchange financial guarantees.
 This Statement also will enhance the information disclosed about a government's obligations and risk exposure from extending nonexchange financial guarantees.
-This Statement users to assess the probability that governments will repay obligation holders by requiring disclosures about obligations that are issued with this type of financial guarantee.
+This Statement also will augment the ability of financial statement users to assess the probability that governments will repay obligation holders by requiring disclosures about obligations that are issued with this type of financial guarantee.
 The provisions of this Statement are effective for financial statement periods after June 15, 2013.
-The District has not determined its effect on the financial statements.
+This Statement had no material impact to the District's financial statements.